martavj/martavj/README.md

 <br />
 <br />

 Please note that I am currently learning not only web development but how to use Github.
-Most of my repositories were created as part of my learning process and these are way far from being perfect and are not maintained.
+Most of my repositories are created as part of my learning process and these are way far from being perfect and are not maintained.
+Constructive feedback always welcome!

 Marta